markfilliph/free-genai-bootcamp-2025/lang-portal/backend-go/README.md

 ### Development Notes

 1. **Database Location**
-   - The SQLite database is created as `words.db` in the project root
+   - The database is created as `lang_portal` in the MySQL server
    - Backups are stored in `db/backups` with timestamps

 2. **Using WSL**
    - After WSL setup, the project will be accessible at `/mnt/d/GenAI/free-genai-bootcamp-2025/lang-portal`
-   - Run all commands from within WSL for better SQLite support
+   - Run all commands from within WSL for better MySQL support

 3. **Code Organization**
    - `cmd/server` - Main application entry point